Import Troubleshooting

 When an import doesn’t go as expected, TrackEd has built-in tools to help you work out what went wrong.
 Error messages appear directly on the Import page with colour-coded indicators, and most problems can be fixed by checking a few common things before contacting support.

-This article covers the most common import errors, how to read validation messages, where to find diagnostic tools like the Import Helper and Import Log, and how to clean up incorrect data using the Utilities page.
+This article covers the most common import errors, how to read validation messages, what to do when OneSchool or QCAA changes a file format, where to find diagnostic tools like the Import Helper and Import Log, and how to clean up incorrect data using the Utilities page.
 For a general overview of how imports work, see Getting Data into TrackEd.

-Common use cases: Resolving header validation errors, diagnosing error codes, resetting a stuck import queue, cleaning up incorrect data after an import, and sending diagnostic logs to the TrackEd support team.
+Common use cases: Resolving header validation errors, fixing OneSchool and QCAA file-format errors, resetting a stuck import queue, cleaning up incorrect data after an import, and sending diagnostic logs to the TrackEd support team.

 In this article